asony03/Git-Bot/documents/process.md

 **Development strategy:** Every feature should be developed and committed to a separate feature branch.
 The PRs should be approved by atleast 1 member (2 for major changes) before merging the feature branch to master.

-**Scurm masters rotation strategy:** 2 team members were acting as scrum masters per sprint on a rotational basis
+**Scurm masters rotation strategy:** 2 team members were acting as scrum masters per sprint on a rotational basis.

-**Don’t separate testing and development:** Blend of TDD and BDD to maintain a balance between testing and development
+**Don’t separate testing and development:** Blend of TDD and BDD to maintain a balance between testing and development.

-**Task prioritization strategy - MOSCOW model:** Statnds for Must haves, Should haves, Could haves and Won’t haves.
-Four main categories to break down our stories by priority
+**Task prioritization strategy - MOSCOW model:** Stands for Must haves, Should haves, Could haves and Won’t haves.
+Four main categories to break down our stories by priority.

 ## Tasks Rundown: